kaila-frazer/MCS_in_the_CCS/README.md

 Fig 2 creates a graphical representation of how marine cold-spells are detected in the paper.

 Inputs required:
 To make this figure, you'll need a sea surface temperature time series.
-Here, we use dynamically downscaled sea surface temperature data which was published in Pozo Buil et al. (2021).
+Here, we use dynamically downscaled sea surface temperature data which was published in Pozo Buil et al. 2021.

 ## 7. Build Fig 3 and supplementary Fig 4
 Build a figure displaying typical marine cold-spells occuring per year across the California Current.
 The supplementary figure breaks down the results by climate model.
 Please note that the data processing required for this figure may take a long time (a day on a normal computer).

 Inputs required:
-This figure requires datasets of predicted and projected marine cold-spells in the California Current, which are stored in this repository in the "MCSs Detected" folder.
+This figure requires datasets of predicted and projected marine cold-spells in the California Current created in the first two scripts in this repository.
 Additionally, this script requires the unique raster key file and the five NMS Shapefiles included in this repository.

 ## 8. Build Fig 4
 Build a figure to display changes in marine cold-spells within California's National Marine Sanctuaries.